 Invasive weed species are characterized by rapid growth rates; extensive dispersal capabilities, large and rapid reproductive output and broad environmental tolerance (Birthisel et al., 2021; Shephard et al., 2022) and these features explain the presence and dominance of some of these invasive weed species across the selected plantations.
 The presence of these invasive plants in the plantations is dangerous.
 This can lead to the suppression and ousting of indigenous plant species (Syliver et al., 2020), and vulnerability of plantations to fire outbreak (Ohikhena and Awodoyin, 2012).

-The diversity indices of weeds in the selected plantations implies moderate diversity of weeds with no dominance of a particular weed species.
+The diversity indices of weeds in the selected plantations imply moderate diversity of weeds with no dominance of a particular weed species.
 The high value of Jaccard (SCj) similarity Index value of oil palm plantation and organic citrus orchard may be as a result of the ubiquitous nature of some weeds species (Singh et al., 2019).

 The Jaccard (SCj) similarity Index values of oil palm plantation and teak plantation; teak plantation and citrus orchard; teak plantation and Mango orchard were low.
 This confirmed earlier report of Udoh et al. (2007) that plant species composition and abundances in the tropics respond to heterogeneity in soil properties, topography and level of inter-and intra-specific competitions.